-The Parties authorize the Comptroller General of the United States (the Government Accountability Office), upon request, to have access to all USAC and DCF records necessary to monitor or verify compliance with this matching Agreement, in accordance with 5 U.S.C. § 552a(o)(l)(K).
-This Agreement also authorizes the Comptroller General to inspect any records used in the matching process covered by this matching Agreement under 31 U.S.C. § 717 and 5 U.S.C. § 552a(b)(10).
+The parties authorize the Comptroller General of the United States (the Government Accountability Office), upon request, to have access to all HUD and USAC records necessary to monitor or verify compliance with this matching agreement, in accordance with 5 U.S.C. § 552a(o)(l)(K).
+This matching agreement also authorizes the Comptroller General to inspect any records used in the matching process covered by this matching agreement under 31 U.S.C. § 717 and 5 U.S.C. § $552a(\dot{b})(10)$.